Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to show above the embedded media

 urlstrthe URL to embed in the survey